This post on 7 all-natural ways to help a gassy baby contains affiliate links for your convenience. Read my disclosure here.

-OK.
-So here are 7 methods to try if you discover any of the symptoms in your baby.
-They have worked for us with all three babies.
-My hubby loves try these to help our kids.
+These methods have worked for us with all three babies.
+My hubby loves to try these to help our kids.

-1. First, I know you probably already do this one but try burping the baby over your shoulders or resting him/her downward on your knees.
+1. Burping Baby – First, I know you probably already do this one but try burping the baby over your shoulders or resting him/her downward on your knees.
 Sometimes, babies just need to burp and even spit up to help them feel better.
 This has worked for us many times.

-2. Gently hold on to baby’s ankles and push them toward his stomach.
+2. Pushing Baby’s Leg – Gently hold on to baby’s ankles and push them toward his stomach.
 Hold for 2 -3 seconds then release by stretching out baby’s legs.
 Repeat this step a couple times.

-3. Gently rub babies stomach in a clockwise motion.
+3. Rubbing Baby’s Tummy – Gently rub babies stomach in a clockwise motion.
 This follows the path of the large intestines and could help release some gas.
 Tip: I usually use some baby lotion to rub or massage the area.

-4. Gently push on baby’s navel.
+4. Pushing Baby’s Navel – Gently push on baby’s navel.
 If you hear a bubbly sound, then most likely some gas has gathered up in there.
 Pushing on the navel helps release that gas.
 Be ready, it may come out in one of two ways!

-5. Using a thermometer, gently insert it into the baby’s bottom area.
+5. Use of Thermometer – Using a thermometer, gently insert it into the baby’s bottom area.
 Maybe he needs to release some (you know what).
 I like to add just a tad bit of Vaseline to make the process easier.

 So these are the things to try at home to help a gassy baby.
 If you have tried every one (even abstaining) and nothing works, then you may want to check with your baby’s pediatrician to see what is going on in there.